knative/eventing/README.md

 We'll be tracking the CloudEvents nomenclature as much as possible; however, that is in flux and many of the needed terms are outside of the current scope of the specification.
-At the moment, in our code and documentation, we may use the terms "binding" and "flow" at different times to represent the concept of attaching an event (or filtered event stream via a "trigger) to an action.
+We use the term "feed" to represent the concept of attaching an event (or filtered event stream via a "trigger) to an action.

 # Getting Started